cca/cca_invenio/readme.md

-uv install invenio-cli # install invenio-cli globally (recommend using pipx instead of pip) invenio-cli install all --dev # creates the virtualenv, install dependencies, & some other setup invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue ENVIRONMENT=local invenio-cli run # runs the application, can set var in .env file
+uv install invenio-cli # install invenio-cli globally (recommend using pipx instead of pip) invenio-cli install all --dev # creates the virtualenv, install dependencies, & some other setup invenio-cli services setup --no-demo-data # sets up db, cache, search, task queue export ENVIRONMENT=local # if not using `mise` ensure vars from .env exist invenio-cli run # runs the application & celery worker for the task queue
 ```

 The services setup enqueues many tasks rather than completing them synchronously, so the first time you `run` the app it will take a while before setup is complete.